 It can often be a bandwidth bottleneck as the network tries to deliver communication services to the customer.
-This last mile wouldn’t be possible without the network in place but ignoring it jeopardizes the customer experience.
+This last mile wouldn’t be possible without the network in place, but ignoring it jeopardizes the customer experience.
 How does this apply to a sales process?
 In a very similar way, actually.

-You may have spent significant time and money building out a process and system to attract prospects, nurture them to a point they are ready for sales interaction, and report on costs, actions, and outcomes, but if you bottleneck in the “last mile” of the sales process — the point at which a salesperson is directly engaging with prospect in order to convert them to a customer — you are creating friction at a critical point in the buying process.
+You may have spent significant time and money building out a process and system to attract prospects, nurture them to a point they are ready for sales interaction, and report on costs, actions, and outcomes, but if you hit a bottleneck in the “last mile” of the sales process — the point at which a salesperson is directly engaging with a prospect in order to convert them to a customer — you are creating friction at a critical point in the buying process.

 Crucial to completing the “last mile” is a sales enablement platform designed to deliver the most effective content to the sales representative for each individual sales opportunity and to engage the prospect via a compelling sales pitch that provides signals when it is viewed or shared.
-Wrapping all this together is a set of reporting and analytics that constantly informs the marketing team and sales managers of what content works best, where gaps exist, and how sales representatives are actually using the content marketing creates for “last mile” engagement.
+Wrapping all of this together is a set of reporting and analytics that constantly informs the marketing team and sales managers of what content works best, where gaps exist, and how sales representatives are actually using the content that marketers creates for “last mile” engagement.